shaheriar/8-Puzzle-Solver/README.md

 Choose from a predetermined set of problems or make your own and the program will solve it using A* Search using Euclidean Heuristic.

-Launch the PuzzleSolver.java file to begin
+Launch the PuzzleSolver.java file to begin.